jasonjurotich/JJ-GAS/SET UP VIM.md

 v = select lines

-after selecting lines < will shift all left or > will shift them right dd = delete the line where the cursor is at.
+after selecting lines < will shift all left or > will shift them right a . after indenting once will continue to indent the lines dd = delete the line where the cursor is at.
 number + dd will delete that many lines. dd and then move to another spot and then p to paste the line deleted.